mark-watson/PythonAIBook/manuscript/AnomalyDetection.md

 X_train = X[keep_idx]
 ```

 The script also generates a 3×3 grid of per-feature histograms colour-coded by class, saved to `histograms.png`.
-Examining these distributions is always a good first step — features where the normal and anomaly distributions overlap heavily will be harder for any detector to leverage.
+Examining these distributions is always a good first step; features where the normal and anomaly distributions overlap heavily will be harder for any detector to leverage.

 ## Approach 1: Gaussian Statistical Detector